 I spent the summer of 1954 getting ready to go to boarding school in Caudéran, a suburb of Bordeaux.
 The school, named École Sainte Marie Grand Lebrun, was a Marianist order school.
-I watched my mother delicately sewing my initials and my school identification number “616” into my clothing.
+I watched my mother delicately sewing my initials and my school identification number “616” on my clothing.
 I also practiced conjugating Latin verbs to give myself a head start.

 Finally, the important day arrived: it was time to depart for Grand Lebrun.
 I was anxious and excited to be in the school with Bernard, my brother five years older.
 I vividly remember my mom helping me find my desk in the huge study.
 Besides studying French, history, geography, and math, we were introduced to Latin and English.
-Because it was a Roman Catholic school, we also religion classes three times a week.
+Because it was a Roman Catholic school, we also had religion classes three times a week.
 The strict discipline began at 6:30 in the morning and was not over until 9:30 at night.

 At that time, my maternal grandfather, Camille, came to live with us.
 I have fond memories of him, observing nature, studying the ecology around us.
 I, too, loved being in the country, exploring all the life around me—birds, animals, blooming flowers.
 Fresh fruit abounded and I enjoyed eating the strawberries, cherries, peaches, pears, and apples from the orchard and the ripening grapes in the vineyard surrounding the house.

 Those school years were a struggle for me.
 I felt a lot of pressure to excel academically, but since I failed to adapt to the strict rules, I was always in trouble.
 Athletics, on the other hand, were successful for me.
 I was a strong soccer player, a leader on the field.
 One year our team was named the best private high school team in the country.
 I ran track, did high jump and long jump, and always participated and earned medals in the national tournament.